Sebagabones/CITS3007Project/Phase2/Report/Phase2Report.md

 12. Casting user->account_id to int
     - Due to a mysterious case of inconsistent int types between the user struct and the session struct we had to cast user->account_id to int
-    - If only there was a way to fix this slight inconsistency by removing 4 characters from account.h but alas we were not able to use this method
+    - If only there was a way to fix this slight inconsistency by removing 4 characters from account.h

-### 3.6 Coding Standards
-1. We are using C11

 ### 3.7 Test Code
 Threat Modelling: